terencehonles/mailman/README.txt

         http://www.gnu.org/software/mailman
         http://mailman.sf.net

-    Mailman 2.2 requires Python 2.4 or greater, which can be downloaded from:
+    Mailman 3.0 requires Python 2.5 or greater, which can be downloaded from:

         http://www.python.org

-    It is recommended that you use at least Python 2.4.4, the latest release as of this writing (13-Jan-2007).
-Python 2.5 should also work well.
+    It is recommended that you use at least Python 2.5.1, the latest release as of this writing (08-May-2007).

     You will need an ANSI C compiler to build both Python and Mailman; gcc (the GNU C compiler) works just fine.
 Mailman currently works only on